d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 To get an idea of how RcloneOSX is working please see the [intro](/Intro) to RsyncOSX.
 The operation and menus are mostly equal.
 The app is signed with my Apple ID developer certificate and [notarized](/Notarized) by Apple.

+## macOS Catalina

+If you are installing on macOS Catalina, execute the `rclone` utility in a terminal window before using RcloneOSX.
+There is a process of granting access for the `rclone` utility before using it by RcloneOSX.
+MacOS Catalina will also ask permission for accessing your home catalog first time you start RcloneOSX.

 ## Version 1.9.4

 [Released](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.9.4) 4 October 2019.
 The release is **signed and notarized**.
 This version is built by Xcode 11 on macOS Catalina GM.

 **Important** - from macOS 10.15 Catalina, [notarization is required](/Notarized) by default for all software.

-If you are installing on macOS Catalina, execute the `rclone` utility in a terminal window before using RcloneOSX.
-There is a process of granting access for the `rclone` utility before using it by RcloneOSX.

 - fixed a bug in copy files